studiobloom/netlify-identity/README.md

-# Netlify Identity with Stripe Subscription (Premium Only)
+# Netlify Identity with Stripe Integration (Freemium)

-This project implements a Netlify Identity authentication system with required Stripe subscription for account creation.
-Every user must be a paying subscriber to create an account.
+This project implements a Netlify Identity authentication system with optional Stripe subscriptions for premium features.
+Users can create free accounts and upgrade to premium when needed.

-> 🔍 **Looking for a freemium model?** Check out the `freemium` branch if you want optional subscriptions, tiered access (free/premium), and the ability to upgrade accounts later.

 ## Security First